Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Stay Hydrated

-Colorado has a semi-arid environment, meaning that it’s quite dry in Steamboat Springs.
+Colorado has a semi-arid environment, meaning that it’s quite dry in Steamboat Springs and other mountain towns.
 Combat this by drinking plenty of water, especially when partaking in physical activities.
 Staying hydrated also helps to prevent the effects of altitude sickness.

 I recommend carrying a refillable water bottle with you wherever you go.
 Before your trip, consider buying Travel Lemming’s go-to water bottle recommendation: the Grayl GeoPress.
 It’s available in multiple sizes and colors and features a built-in, top-of-the-line purification system.